cloudera-cemea/CDE_vHoL/setup/README.md

 terraform apply
 ```

-### 2. Create CDE Service and Virtual Clusters
+### 2. Create a Data Engineering Service and Virtual Clusters

-- Create the CDE Service via the Control Plane UI
+1. Create the Data Engineering Service via the Control Plane UI with the following configurations:

+- Enable Public Load Balancer
+- Disable Default Virtual Cluster
+- Everything else can be left with default values

-- Set the variables in the create_vclusters.sh script:
+1. Create the Virtual Clusters by setting the variables in the create_vclusters.sh script:

 ```bash
 N_VCLUSTERS=<number-participants>